 Shefaly Yogendra, PhD was appointed a Director in 2019.
-She was most recently the COO of Ditto AI, a symbolic AI startup.
-She built her career in corporate venturing in the technology industry, followed by strategy advisory work on emerging technologies with investors, regulators and leaders of operating companies.
-She focuses on digital leadership and governance, organisational growth, risk, and decision making.
+She became an independent Non-Executive Director of Witan Investment Trust Plc in February 2023 and was recently the COO of Ditto AI, a symbolic AI startup.
+She built her career in the technology industry, followed by strategic advisory work on emerging technologies, and specialises in governance, growth, risk, and decision-making.
 She is an independent governor of London Metropolitan University, and a non-executive director of Harmony Energy Income Trust PLC and JP Morgan US Smaller Companies Investment Trust PLC.
-She was listed among the "100 Women To Watch" in the 2016 edition of the Female FTSE Board Report.
+She was listed among the "100 Women To Watch" in the Female FTSE Board Report 2016.